Siege of Alcácer do Sal: Siege

+The high citadel of Alcácer do Sal.

 The Almohads prepared for the coming siege by destroying all the trees in the immediate vicinity so that they could not be used as fuel for fire or as building material for siege engines.
 The siege began on 30 July.
+The first to clash with the Almohads were a number of almogávares (frontiersmen) who attempted to skirmish with the garrison but they were repulsed.
+The crusaders however, managed to approach the city and set up camp by its walls.
+The rest of the army linked up with the crusaders on August 3, and preparations for the assault on Alcácer began.

+The Almohad defenses included two lines of fortifications, furnished with numerous towers, crowning a hilltop.
 The besiegers attacked with towers, catapults and mines.
-The crusaders cannibalized eight of their ships to make siege engines.
+The crusaders dismantled eight of their ships to make siege engines.
 The Carmen describes poetically how the attackers attempted to fill in the moat with fig and olive trees, but the defenders set the infill on fire.

 According to the Rawḍ al-Qirṭās, the Caliph Yūsuf II ordered the governors of Córdoba, Jaén, Seville and other places in the Gharb al-Andalus to raise a relief army.
 The clergy's letter to Honorius confirms the presence of the army of Badajoz as well.
 On 8 September, the relief armies arrived in the vicinity of Alcácer.
 The author of the Gesta estimated the size of the relief force at 100,000 men.
 In response, the besiegers dug a defensive ditch around their position.
 They were reinforced by the arrival of 32 more ships, but were still outnumbered and short of horses.

+The taking of Alcácer do Sal, by Alfredo Roque Gameiro.